grian32/beta-mod/docs/docs/intro.md

 :::danger
 Item Enhancements modifies several vanilla blocks by adding blockstates to support certain features efficiently, this means that the Item Enhancements feature is not compatible with pre-existing worlds.
 At this time I believe there isn't much I can do.
 :::

+## Configuration

+All of the above Features & Fixes can be enabled/disabled individually, all of the above are enabled by default unless WIP & the mod is meant to be played with default configuration.
+If a certain feature is no longer WIP after an update, you will have to manually enable it.